Work with interactive mapping tools from across the Census Bureau.

 Dates of Collection: The following are important dates in the data collection process.

-Methods: Data in these files are based on information obtained in the Census of Governments: Survey of Public Employment & Payroll.
+Methods: Data in these files are based on information obtained in the Annual Survey of Public Employment & Payroll.
 Census Bureau staff compiled Federal Government data from records of the U.S. Office of Personnel Management.
-Forty-five of the state governments provided data from central payroll records for all or most of their agencies/institutions.
+Forty-six of the state governments provided data from central payroll records for all or most of their agencies/institutions.
 Data for agencies and institutions for the remaining state governments were obtained by mail canvass questionnaires.
 Local governments were also canvassed using a mail questionnaire.
-However, elementary and secondary school system data in Florida and North Dakota were supplied through special collections with the state education agency in each of these states.
-Additionally, in Delaware, a state government respondent supplied data for school districts.
-Ten counties, twelve cities, two townships and three other local school districts provided data in an electronic format.
+However, elementary and secondary school system data in Delaware, Florida and North Dakota were supplied by special arrangements with the state government in each of these states.
 All respondents receiving the mail questionnaire had the option of completing the survey using a web-based survey instrument developed for reporting the data.
-The online survey instrument was completed by 24.4% of the state-level responding units and 49.5% of the local government respondents.
+The online survey instrument was completed by 24.2% of the state-level responding units and 72.9% of the local government respondents.